(con't from Part V)

 Bach put music on a plateau that no one else has ever reached; and every composer since him has to be Bach's disciple.

 Returning to the Op.
-11 Fugue, the 2nd subject proceeds more by leap (disjunct motion), begins on the 1st scale degree, enters in the soprano in the home key, and then interplays immediately with a figure, or motif, in descending broken 3rds in the tenor line which intrudes itself before the answer; the answer then comes not in the dominant as expected but, surprise, once again in the home key, in the tenor, as the soprano continues with a matching countersubject.
+11 Fugue, the 2nd subject proceeds more by leap (disjunct motion), begins on the 1st scale degree, enters in the soprano in the home key on the 1st scale degree, and then interplays immediately with a figure, or motif, in descending broken 3rds in the tenor line which intrudes itself before the answer; the answer (which is real in the sense of being a literal repetition of the subject) then comes not in the dominant as expected but, surprise, once again in the home key, in the tenor, as the soprano continues with a matching countersubject.

 Already in this 2nd entry, with the answer in the tonic key and the intrusion of a motif in front of it, we sense that things in this 2nd section are beginning to get a little funky, but with the 3rd entry the music takes a really unexpected turn: